 Scorecards and Posting Scores

 When you finish, please post your scores as soon as possible and leave your scorecards at the desk.
 If you play later in the day, please leave your scorecards at the desk and text or email the day’s play coordinator so she will know to collect your fees and scorecards.
 Otherwise she might complete the game scoring without including you.

 Game results will be posted on the club website.
 Monthly payouts are usually paid on the first Monday of the month.

 Payouts are calculated each week allocating the days play monies collected that week.
 Monies collected for 9 hole competition are paid to those participating in the 9 hole game and monies collected for 18 hole competition are paid to those participating in the 18 hole game.
 There is no hard and fast schedule for the allocation but there are several guidelines intended to assure that all members have an opportunity to win.
 (1) payouts will go to approximately half the participants in a given week and (2) there will be more emphasis on net scores than on gross.
 Using those two guidelines, the current payout schedule pays only on net when ten or fewer women participate.
 When there are more than ten participants we pay 1/3 of the prize money for gross scores.
 If a score qualifies for both net or gross, they receive whichever payout is larger.
 However, to avoid a situation where a low handicap person may score a low gross score but still play poorly relative to her handicap, we will not reward any gross score that results in a net score higher than the lowest net paid.
 In that case, we move part of the prize money back from gross and pay more places net.

 Any Club member may invite a guest to participate in a Day’s Play event providing that the guest has paid the appropriate greens fees.
-Guests are limited to four Mondays per year.
-Guests are not eligible to participate in the Day’s Play competition for prize monies.
+Guests are limited to three Mondays per year and are not eligible to participate in the Day’s Play competition for prize monies.